Date Thesis Awarded

 Lastly, we have used the theory provided by to model the rate of decrease in oxygen saturation during individual apnea events.
 The resulting model confirms our observation that higher initial levels of oxygen saturation result in slower rates of decrease.

 Mennen, Anne, "Clinical and Physiological Analysis of Very Long Apneas in Premature Infants" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 26.

 Creative Commons License